ranja-sarkar/DecisionTree/README.md

 Read: https://sebastianraschka.com/faq/docs/decisiontree-error-vs-entropy.html

 The recursive process stops if after a split all elements in a child node are of the similar.
-Additional stopping conditions may be imposed, such as requiring a minimum number of samples per leaf to continue splitting, or finishing when the trained tree has reached a given maximum depth.
+Additional stopping conditions may be imposed, such as requiring a minimum number of samples per leaf (min_samples_leaf) to continue splitting, or finishing when the trained tree has reached a given maximum depth.

 # Anomaly detection with decision trees (IF)